 That’s why the hotel industry is evolving.
 Not that long ago, hotels were strictly analog.
 However, that time has passed.

 Hoteliers are instead becoming more tech-savvy.
-Guest experience systems, for instance, provide with live survey functionalities, which can help you anticipate your guests' needs.
+Guest Experience OS, for instance, provide with live survey functionalities, which can help you anticipate your guests' needs.

 An example of anticipating business travelers' needs